Resources

 Catalyze-change-pic

-Learn how Princess Auto was able to their thinking while transforming the inventory flow to – connecting and driving the entire, integrated from consumer to supplier.
+Learn how Princess Auto was able to change their thinking while transforming the inventory flow planning process to Flowcasting – connecting and driving the entire, integrated supply chain from consumer to supplier.

 A Digitally Connected, Consumer-Driven Supply Chain by Mike Doherty and Sylvain Landry